Conditions for Children to Thrive

 Neighborhoods that support young children and families

-These conditions reflect our conviction that the entities surrounding children — parents, caregivers, communities, and early childhood systems such as health care and child care — directly influence their development and are linked.
+These conditions reflect our conviction that the entities surrounding children — parents, caregivers, communities, and early childhood systems such as health care and child care — bring strengths and supports that directly influence their development and are linked.

 Early and Ongoing Health and Development